The Palmgren-Miner Rule: An Overview of Cumulative Fatigue Damage

 1. Simplicity and Ease of Use

-3. First Approximation
+3. Useful First Approximation

-4. Applicable to Different Materials
+4. Applicable Across Materials

 1. Ignores Load Sequence Effects

-2. Non-Linearity of Fatigue Damage
+2. Non-Linearity of Real Fatigue Damage

 3. Over-Simplification of Complex Loading

-4. Ignores Fatigue Limit
+4. Treatment of the Fatigue Limit

-5. Creep and Corrosion Fatigue
+5. Inapplicability to Creep and Corrosion Fatigue

 Alternatives and Modifications to Miner's Rule